ni/nimi-python/docs/nirfsg/class.rst

-            :rtype: tuple (waveform_names, actual_buffer_size)

-                WHERE

-                waveform_names (str):
+            :rtype: list of str
+            :return:

-                    Returns a string having waveform names separated by commas.
+                    Returns a list of string having waveform names.

-                actual_buffer_size (int):

-                    Fetch the number of bytes needed to pass in the :py:attr:`nirfsg.Session.BUFFER_SIZE` parameter.

-                    It can be fetch by passing VI_NULL in the :py:attr:`nirfsg.Session.WAVEFORM_NAMES` parameter.

-                    .. note:: One or more of the referenced properties are not in the Python API for this driver.